jo313y/BREAKING_SAD/README.md

 ## Machine Learning Questions
 1. Does an unsupervised machine learning algorithm trained on beer tasting data produce this abundance of beer types?
+  PCA and k-means: Using beer_ABV, review_appearance, review_palette, review_taste, review_overall and review_aroma we used PCA and k-means to find the number of distinct beer styles based on these review columns.
+We used 3 principle components and found k=7.

-2. Can a supervised machine learning model trained on beer tasting data predict beer type?
+3. Can a supervised machine learning model trained on beer tasting data predict beer type?

+  Decision Tree:
+Our feature columns are beer_ABV, review_appearance, review_palette, review_taste, review_overall and review_aroma.
+The target column is beer_style.
+The target and featrues were split into training and testing.

 ## Exploratory Questions
 - Overthrowing beer snobbery: This dataset indicates that there are 104 different ways of brewing beer (The "beer_style" column has 104 different beer types).
 Can our machine learning algorithm ‘taste’ beer better than the experts?